 - How to effectively address the question “Do you have enough resource”? in a way that gets a constructive debate going

 The IIA has up-dated its guidance on risk-based audit planning.
 James Paterson worked on the project team looking at this and was able to share his insights on best practices for IIA Norway members in February 2021.
 Due to interest from members, we have complied 3 hours of content from the one-day course, so that members can benefit from his insightful and practical guidance.
 Content on IA planning can be watched “on demand” via 13 easy to follow sessions.
-You will have access to the sessions til June 30st 2021.
 See full content of the 13 sessions HERE.

 You will receive 3,5 CPE’s for attending this digital sessions.